Icon-delivery-truckFree Shipping on orders over $38

 Hair is primarily composed of protein, notably alpha-keratin.

-The hair’s natural lipid layer, called 18-MEA, acts like a traffic controller, directing the rate at which water moves in and out of hair shaft.
+The hair’s natural lipid layer, called 18-MEA, acts like a traffic controller, directing the rate at which water moves in and out of the hair shaft.
 The lipid layer balance can be easily upset and permanently damaged.

 During the coloring process, the natural lipid layer is destroyed.
 Therefore, the recommendation is to add extra conditioners to the hair care routine to dyed hair, to provide a kind of artificial layer of 18-MEA, the layer stripped away during the dye process.